j620656786206/hugoblog/content/post/en/Check if Username Already Exists (Part 25)/index.en.md

 ---
-title: "[筆記] Build an Instagram Clone - Check if Username Already Exists (Part 25)"
+title: "[Note] Build an Instagram Clone - Check if Username Already Exists (Part 25)"
 date: 2018-05-13T17:54:49-05:00
-categories: ["Android", "筆記"]
+categories: ["Android", "Note"]
 tags: ["InstagramClone", "Firebase"]
 thumbnail: "instagramclone_logo.png"
 dirname: "check-if-username-already-exists-part-25"
 ---

-首先打開Android Studio底下的Tools/Firebase
+First openTools/Firebase Android Studio

 {{< figure src="tool_firebase.jpg" >}}

-右邊欄位會出現Firebase的assitant, 選擇RealTime Database並點選Save and retrieve data
+Right hand sidebar would have Firebase's tips, choose RealTime Database and click Save and retrieve data

 {{< figure src="firebase_assistant.jpg" >}}

-接著按照第二個步驟將Firebase的database加到Module:app的gradle裡面
+Then followe the second step to add Firebase Database into Module:app gradle

 <!--more-->

-這邊要稍微注意一下, 一開始我加入的database版本是按照步驟裡的指示, 不過點了sync now以後卻出現錯誤訊息說database的版本跟Firebase還有Authentication的版本不同, 所以後來我是將database的版本降為一樣
+Note here, the version of database I was adding was followed by the step, but I got an error message after I clicked sync now.
+The error message shows that the version of database is different than the version of Firebase and Authentication, so I changed the version of database to be the same

     //Firebase Database
     compile 'com.google.firebase:firebase-database:12.0.1'

-加入成功後右邊會顯示成功訊息
+After successful added, the tip in the right should show successful connect
 {{< figure src="firebase_database_add.jpg" >}}

-完成後先到<code>RegisterActivity</code>加入一些全域變數
+Then we can go to <code>RegisterActivity</code>, add some global variable
 <code>Login/RegisterActivity</code>

     //firebase